ceph/ceph/doc/man/8/rbd.rst

 :command:`info` [*image-name*]
   Will dump information (such as size and order) about a specific rbd image.
   If image is a clone, information about its parent is also displayed.
+  If a snapshot is specified, whether it is protected is shown as well.

 :command:`create` [*image-name*]
   Will create a new rbd image.
 You must also specify the size via --size.

 :command:`clone` [*parent-snapname*] [*image-name*]
   Will create a clone (copy-on-write child) of the parent snapshot.
-  Size and object order will be identical to parent image unless specified.
+  Object order will be identical to that of the parent image unless specified.
+Size will be the same as the parent snapshot.

   The parent snapshot must be protected (see `rbd snap protect`).
+  This requires format 2.

 :command:`flatten` [*image-name*]
   If image is a clone, copy all shared blocks from the parent snapshot and